 - April 1—for Summer Session

-Deadlines to apply to the Teacher Education Program:
+Visit Teacher Education Program Application and Admission for deadlines to apply to the Teacher Education Program.

 When you are admitted, a Degree Audit will become part of your Admissions Profile in MyUI.
 The audit: